Community College Counselors

 King Hall D2079

-We welcome visits from High School Counselors!
+We welcome visits from Community College Counselors.
 To schedule a visit to Cal State LA to learn about the ULRN program, please give us a call or send us an e-mail.
-We are also available to make presentations about the program to high school student or advisement faculty groups, or at high school career days.
+We are also available to make presentations about the program to community student or advisement faculty groups, or at community college career days.